derekvance21/clj-bball/NOTES.md

 ## Todo

+- [ ] problem - subs happen during free throw, and then someone who just checked in gets the rebound.
+Are they part of the possession (offense/players or defense/players)? no, but then how to get them in the game for the rebound?
+Maybe it should be - they aren't part of the possession, but can still be credited with a rebound
+- [ ] have a button to activate substitutions, which would also allow deleting players.
+This gives more space for other things there, like a second column for "object" players
-- [ ] Dockerize db.
-Going to need to:
+- [ ] two column players inputs
+    - [ ] subbing in the first column changes the offense/players and defense/players in the :action map
+    - [ ] subbing in the second column changes the on-court and on-bench map in players
+    - [ ] when an action is submitted, the on-court players are copied into offense/players and defense/players
+    - [ ] but then, at start of periods, switching team possession thus needs to change offense and defense

+    - [ ] thus, other idea is just to have another entry in the :players map for on-court-action or something
-    - [ ]
+    - [ ] then at action submit, copies on-court players into on-court-action
 - [ ] when a steal is selected, if the offense has a player of the same number, it'll highlight the offensive player too, rather than just the defensive player.
 I had this bug earlier with action/types, I think
-- [ ] sending datomic db to datascript
 - [ ] I'm now using the preview db to basically transact on any action input change.
 So maybe I should just drop the :action part of app-db and just transact to conn every time?
 I guess I was originally worried about performance, but this doesn't seem to be an issue.
 This would also simplify adding certain action attributes like offense/players and defense/players, b/c I could just directly transact them when an action starts.
 And, it also allows me to do the fouled shot with a certain lineup, press sub and make substitutions after the 1st free throw, then set the missed free throw rebounder as someone who just subbed in
-- [ ] problem - subs happen during free throw, and then someone who just checked in gets the rebound.
-Are they part of the possession (offense/players or defense/players)? no, but then how to get them in the game for the rebound?
-Maybe it should be - they aren't part of the possession, but can still be credited with a rebound
 - [ ] generated court svg with specified dimensions
 - [ ] Add clojure/spec to app-db
-- [ ] have a button to activate substitutions, which would also allow deleting players.
-This gives more space for other things there, like a second column for "object" players
 - [ ] supporting custom teams, datetime, other info
 - [ ] lineup stats
 - [ ] individual stats